mozilla/chromeless/static-files/md/dev-guide/getting-started.md

 **Note**: If you're on Windows, you may need to add the `--no-quit` option to `cfx` to prevent the above output from disappearing instantly.

-Unit and behavioral testing is something that we're trying to make as easy and fast as possible in the Jetpack reboot, because it's imperative that we know when breakages occur between the Mozilla platform and Jetpack, and we also need to make sure that creating new functionality or modifying existing code doesn't break other things.